jamesahorne/milestone-3/README.md

 ## UX
 ### User Stories
-* As a user wanting to add a recipe, on the home page I click on the Share Ideas button, which takes me to the Add Recipe page where there is a form which adds a new recipe to the database.
+* As a user wanting to add a recipe, on the Add Recipe page there is a form which adds a new recipe to the database.
 * As a user wanting to add an ingredient, when on the Add Recipe page I click on the Add ingredient button (next to the Ingredients dropdown), which takes me to the Add Ingredient page where there is a form which adds a new ingredient to the database.
 * As a user wanting to add an allergen, when on the Add Recipe page I click on the Add allergen button (next to the Allergen dropdown), which takes me to the Add Allergen page where there is a form which adds a new allergen to the database.
 * As a user wanting to edit a recipe, on the full recipe page of a recipe I click on the Edit button, which takes me to the Edit Recipe page where there is a form which replaces the current version of the recipe with the edited version to the database.
 * As a user wanting to delete a recipe, on the full recipe page of a recipe I click on the Delete button, which deletes the recipe from the database.
-* As a user wanting to view recipes, on the home page I click on the Need Ideas button, which takes me to the Recipes page where I can view all the recipes in the database.
+* As a user wanting to view recipes, on the Recipes page I can view all the recipes in the database.
 * As a user wanting to filter recipes, on the Recipes page I click on the Filter recipes button, which reveals a hidden form with categories that you can use to filter (e.g. if the recipe is vegetarian).

 ## Mock Ups